-Fresh water is all that is normally needed to clean your BCD, though you may use a BCD conditioner in the final rinse to inhibit the growth of mold or mildew and to keep the BCD fresh and odor-free.
+Fresh water is all that is normally needed to clean your BCD on the outside , though you may use a Wet Suit Shampoo in the final rinse to inhibit the growth of mold or mildew and to keep the BCD fresh and odor-free.
+We will cover below how to clean the inside of the BC.

 If you are using your US Scuba purchased BCD in US Scuba's pool, you do NOT need to rinse it after use, since US Scuba's pool is bromine which does not harm your equipment.

 But, cleaning is especially recommended immediately after use in a chlorinated pool, as chlorinated water will quickly break down rubbers and plastics.
 Most manufacturers also recommend regular an annual servicing consisting of cleaning, inspection and lubrication of specified parts.
-In fact, many manufacturers offer limited lifetime warranties that remain valid only if the BCD is serviced annually.
+In fact, many manufacturers offer limited lifetime warranties that remain valid only if the BCD is serviced annually by an authorized service center.

 The best way to prevent the growth of harmful molds and bacteria is to use the BCD frequently in salt water.
-Salt water effectively inhibits the growth of fungus and molds, and most materials, a good excuse to go on a trip!
+Salt water effectively inhibits the growth of fungus and molds, and most materials, a good excuse to go on a trip!?
 However, once evaporated, salt water will leave salt crystals -- some large enough to act like pieces of glass and tear or rupture the bag.
-A good internal rinse using BCD Conditioner will eliminate this.
+A good internal rinse using BCD Conditioner will eliminate this which is available at US Scuba Center.

 To clean BCD component parts, direct a stream of water into the mouthpiece of the oral inflator valve, and drain the water back thorough the mouthpiece.
 If your BCD so allows, remove the over pressure relief valve assembly and rinse all components.
 Because the over pressure valves are low-pressure valves, they have the potential of not completely reseating.
 It is important to run fresh water through the bladder after every dive and then inflate the unit with the valve positioned down so the water will flush the valve as the valve actuates.